gameblabla/lamenes-3do/README.md

 ===================

 LameNES by Joey Loman, licensed under a 2-clause BSD license.

-Port by gameblabla
+Port by gameblabla (with help from Saffron)

-An attempt at porting LameNES to the 3DO.
+LameNES for the 3DO.

-Currently, it does load ROMS (thanks saffron) but rendering does not work properly...
+It is very slow but it is working.

+Credits to Saffron for making it to work. (without a debugger !)

 To run, you must put a NES rom file in the CD folder and pack everything with OperaFS.